-Doctoral Research Fellowship Water Policy and Governance Utah State University
+M.S. or Ph.D.
+Research Assistantship Water Policy and Governance Utah State University

-Utah State University invites applications for a PhD-level graduate research fellowship to analyze water policy changes and innovations occurring in Utah, a rapidly growing and urbanizing state in the United States Intermountain West.
-This fellowship opportunity is part of a multi-year, NSF-funded study aimed at understanding water resources sustainability in the urbanizing Wasatch Range Metropolitan Area (WRMA); see www.iutahepscor.org for more information.
+Utah State University invites applications for a graduate research assistantship to analyze water policy changes and innovations occurring in Utah, a rapidly growing and urbanizing state in the United States Intermountain West.
+This assistantship opportunity is part of a multi-year, NSF-funded study aimed at understanding water resources sustainability in the urbanizing Wasatch Range Metropolitan Area (WRMA); see www.iutahepscor.org for more information.
 The successful applicant will be expected to:

-- (a) conduct policy analysis of water strategies and reforms currently being debated in the state; - (b) situate changes occurring in Utah's water sector within broader (regional, national, global) political, social, and economic dynamics and decision-making processes; - (c) examine the interface between science and policy to evaluate how researchers can work productively to engage policy processes and ensure the relevance of their sciences; - (d) incorporate findings into dissertation chapters and co-authored publications; and, - (e) participate in iUTAH doctoral fellow mentoring activities.
+- (a) conduct policy analysis of water strategies and reforms currently being debated in the state; - (b) analyze governance structures for effective water management; - (c) situate changes occurring in Utah's water sector within broader (regional, national, global) political, social, and economic dynamics and decision-making processes; - (d) incorporate findings into dissertation chapters and co-authored publications; and, - (e) participate in iUTAH activities.